myltsev-learning/aws-mls-c01/_questions/Common Questions.md

 - [ ] What is Tensorflow Horovod?
 - [ ] What is RecordIO protobuf format?
 - [ ] Do we split dataset before scaling or after?
+- [ ] What are the File and Pipe mode of the Amazon SageMaker?
+And what is the difference?
+- [ ] What is the Neural Topic Model?
+- [ ] What is Latent Dirichlet Dialect Allocation (LDA)?
+- [ ] What is K-Means clustering?
+- [ ] What is elbow method?
+- [ ] What is Factorization Machines?
+- [ ] What is IP Insights algorithm?
+- [ ] What is term frequency-inverse document frequency (TF-IDF) vectorizer?
+- [ ] What is Normalized Discounted Cumulative Gain (NDCG) score?
+- [ ] What is the Difference in Proportions of Labels (DPL)?
+- [ ]

 #hidden